JeringTech/Markdig.Extensions.FlexiBlocks/specs/FlexiCodeBlocksSpecs.md

     <span class="line"><span class="line-number">38</span><span class="line-text">}</span></span></code></pre>
     </div>
     ````````````````````````````````
-    The markdown in the above spec can be simplified by ommitting [`LineNumberRange`](#linenumberrange) properties that were set to their default values.
-For example, the first `LineNumberRange` can be
+    The markdown in the above spec can be simplified by ommitting [`NumberedLineRange`](#numberedlinerange) properties that were set to their default values.
+For example, the first `NumberedLineRange` can be
     specified as:
     ```
     {